bryanboyan/micro_kitchen/README.md

 ## Handle moving orders to/from overflow shelf

-* Component Structure
+### Component Structure
+* OrderManager is to manage the incoming orders:
+ * Simulates incoming orders with Poisson distribution
+ * Dispatches driver which will pick orders when arriving
-  * OrderManager is to manage the incoming orders which simulates incoming orders with Poisson distribution, dispatching driver, and calling ShelfOperator to put orders onto shelf
+ * Uses ShelfOperator to put orders onto shelf
-  * ShelfOperator is a Facade class which takes care of underlying shelf modules, that it
+* ShelfOperator is a Facade class on top of shelves
+ * Finds the right shelf to put and pick (based on temp)
+ * Makes sure always clean up shelves before picking/putting orders
+* Each type of shelf extends BaseShelf with similar shelf traits

+### Performance of handling shelf cleaning
+**Option 1**

+Do cleanup every time we put or pick orders.
+This ensures that all orders are being evaluated whenever we operate on the shelves.

+If we have total N orders in a short time, we will do O(N^2) checks which is intense if N grows exponentially.

+**Option 2**

+Set intervals to clean up periodically rather than doing whenever operating on shelves.

+Let's say we clean up every 1 second, as we can imagine we likely have a lot more than 1 order in a second as we grow (not in this demo), so in short period of time, it will out perform O(N^2).

+The issue with this is that it heavily rely on our shelf capacity.
+If we store too many wastes without cleaning up timely, fresher food will be wasted which is suboptimal.

+**Option 3**

+Orders clean up itself.
+In this scenario, each order will handle their own life and since it's deterministic when we get the order, it's easy to predict their end of life.

+Obviously using setTimeout in node.js isn't scalable when it's distributed system.
+But as for the demo, this is still better performed than Option 1 since it'll be O(N) to handle cleanups.

+**Migration**

+I started with Option 1, but after finishing the initial deliverables and tests, I decided to refactor the relationship between Shelf and Order as in Option 3.